luedlo/atom-tasks-app/README.md

 * **Backend / Database**:
     * Github Repository: https://github.com/luedlo/atom-tasks-api
     * **Firebase Firestore**: Cloud NoSQL database for storing tasks and users.
-    * **Firebase Authentication**: For user management (though the current implementation simulates a backend API for authentication, assuming a real backend would handle this).

 ---